Alternatives for Disqus?

 Discourse and a code proposal by

-hypothes.is is a very interesting project, but not a commenting system.
-It belongs therefore to a different category of software (annotation systems).
+hypothes.is is an exciting project, but not a commenting system.
+It belongs, therefore, to a different category of software (annotation systems).

-A competent review of these 4 systems requires a test installation, which I plan to do in the next few weeks.7
+A competent review of these four systems requires a test installation, which I plan to do in the next few weeks.7

 Update 2021-05-18: There are now ten services listed. ↩︎

 Update 2021-05-18: There are 29 services listed, but not all are open source, and some have already discontinued their service. ↩︎